“Never miss an episode. Subscribe on Apple Podcasts to get new episodes as they become available.”

 So just how long have you been in your position?

-A 2012 global survey by the Fournaise Marketing Group provides one possible explanation.
+A global survey by the Fournaise Marketing Group provides one possible explanation for the continued decline in tenure.
 It highlights the ongoing tensions between CEOs and CMOs.
 A huge 80% of CEOs don’t trust or are unimpressed with their CMOs, compared to just 10% for their CFOs and CIOs.
 Why is this?

 Let’s start at the beginning.
-Marketers, what opportunities are there, that you can keep your job?
-Despite the short lifespan of a CMO, you’ll be pleased to hear that it’s not all bad news.
-While the position is plagued by high turnover, this could also be because CMOs are highly visible.
+What opportunities are there, that marketers can keep their jobs?
+Despite the short lifespan of a CMO, and while the position is plagued by high turnover, this could also be because CMOs are highly visible.

-It is therefore important that a new CMO quickly makes an impact.
+It is understandably important that a new CMO quickly makes an impact.
 More so than any other c-suite function, bar the CEO of course, who sometimes faces almost immediate criticism by shareholders and the financial world, upon being named.